lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 ---
 **SECTION in PROGRESS**

 ### ❓Q6: Write a SQL query to return the names of pine genes that were up-regulated 0.5-fold or more (with a significance of 1 or more) in at least three experiments

+The caveat here is that while the equality evaluations are transitive, while inequality evaluations are not, and so every case must be covered.

 - 6a.
 Self-join Answer: can be written one single query.
-However using a self-join with another table join, which is, in effect, a three table join, is complex to write and to read.
-Join the `genes` table to two copies of the `expression` table.
+However using a self-join with another table join, which is, in effect, a four table join, is complex to write and to read.
+Join the `genes` table to THREE copies of the `expression` table.

         - SQL Query Pattern:

         SELECT DISTINCT <column>
-        FROM <t1> AS genes, <t2a> AS e1,<t2b> AS e2
+        FROM <t1> AS genes, <t2a> AS e1,<t2b> AS e2, <t2c> AS e3
         WHERE <t1>.<id> = <t2a>.<id>
         AND e1.<id> = e2.<id>
+        AND e1.<id> = e3.<id>
         AND e1.<column> >= 0.5
         AND e2.<column> >= 0.5
+        AND e3.<column> >= 0.5
-        AND e1.<column> >= 1.0
+        AND e1.<column> >= 1
-        AND e2.<column> >= 1.0
+        AND e2.<column> >= 1
+        AND e3.<column> >= 1
         AND e1.<id> <> e2.<id>
+        AND e1.<id> <> e3.<id>
+        AND e2.<id> <> e3.<id>
         AND <column> = 'pine';

     --OR--

 - 6b.
-VIEW Answer: The caveat here is that while the equality evaluations are transitive, while inequality evaluations are not, and so every case must be covered.
+VIEW Answer: As in Q5, you can alternately use a view to improve query readability.
+To do this I created a view which returns the ids from the `upregulated` view that was created previously.

     - SQL Query Pattern

+    Extract logic from the subquery (above) to create a view

+    CREATE VIEW `gcp-for-bioinformatics.sql_genomics_examples.upInThreeOrMore` AS
+    SELECT DISTINCT u1.gid AS gid
+    FROM
+    `gcp-for-bioinformatics.sql_genomics_examples.upregulated` AS u1,
+    `gcp-for-bioinformatics.sql_genomics_examples.upregulated` AS u2,
+    `gcp-for-bioinformatics.sql_genomics_examples.upregulated` AS u3
+    WHERE u1.gid = u2.gid
+    AND u1.gid = u3.gid
+    AND u1.experimentid <> u2.experimentid
+    AND u1.experimentid <> u3.experimentid
+    AND u2.experimentid <> u3.experimentid;

+    Then query the view, joined to the `genes` table

-    SELECT <column>
+    SELECT name
-    FROM <table1a> AS expressions
+    FROM
+    `gcp-for-bioinformatics.sql_genomics_examples.genes` AS genes,
+    `gcp-for-bioinformatics.sql_genomics_examples.upInThreeOrMore` AS upInThreeOrMore
-    WHERE experiments.<column>
+    WHERE genes.gid = upInThreeOrMore.gid
+    AND organism = 'pine';

     --OR--

 - 6c.
-GROUP BY Answer: Adjust the count evaluation.
+GROUP BY Answer:

     - SQL Query Pattern

+    Create a view using SQL keywords GROUP BY and HAVING to filter by COUNT evaluation.
+Many peole find this more readable than self-joins.

+    CREATE VIEW `gcp-for-bioinformatics.sql_genomics_examples.upInThreeOrMoreGrouped` AS
-    SELECT <column>
+    SELECT gid
-    FROM <table1a> AS expressions
+    FROM `gcp-for-bioinformatics.sql_genomics_examples.expression` AS expression
+    WHERE level >= 0.5
+    AND significance >= 1
+    GROUP BY gid
+    HAVING COUNT(*) > 2;

+    Then query the view, joined to the `genes` table

+    SELECT name
+    FROM
+    `gcp-for-bioinformatics.sql_genomics_examples.genes` AS genes,
+    `gcp-for-bioinformatics.sql_genomics_examples.upInThreeOrMoreGrouped` AS upInThreeOrMoreGrouped
-    WHERE experiments.<column>
+    WHERE genes.gid = upInThreeOrMoreGrouped.gid
+    AND organism = 'pine';

 ---

 ### ❓Q7: Write a SQL query to return the names of pine genes that were up-regulated 0.5-fold or more (with a significance of 1 or more) in at exactly two experiments